Chinese real estate crisis (2020–present): "Three red lines" rule, 2020

 Evergrande crossed all three red lines, resulting in a liquidity crisis and its later insolvency.
-Evergrande had leveraged itself heavily before 2020, which meant the three red lines was supposed to have a major impact on their borrowing.
+Evergrande had leveraged itself heavily before 2020, which meant the three red lines rule was supposed to have a major impact on their borrowing.
 The Financial Times cited the director of S&P Global Ratings, saying that Evergrande was "so highly leveraged, it's likely to breach all of the alleged thresholds".

 In 2020, many analysts considered Evergrande as "too big to fail."
 It was thought that a Lehman-Brothers–style collapse could have massive consequences on the Chinese economy and the world at large.
 Evergrande's land reserves alone were large enough to house 10 million people in 2020.